VSkin

 Pattern

 The specific arrangement of a skin's texture, driven by its paint seed.
-Clean, centered or otherwise rare patterns trade at a premium over ordinary ones.
+Clean, centred or otherwise rare patterns trade at a premium over ordinary ones.

 Related: Paint seed, Blue gem, Marble Fade